rondlite/reaction-docs/website/versioned_docs/version-2.9.1/installation-docker-development.md

 Then wherever these instructions say `docker-compose`, you can type only `dc`, and wherever these instructions say `docker-compose run --rm`, you can type only `dcrun`.

-## Run the Reaction API
+## Run the demand API

-> NOTE: If you also need to run the storefront or just want to simplify this a bit, consider using [Reaction Development Platform](https://github.com/reactioncommerce/reaction-development-platform), which will do all of this and more.
+> NOTE: If you also need to run the storefront or just want to simplify this a bit, consider using [demand Development Platform], which will do all ofdemandcluster

-Thanks to the Dockerfiles and `docker-compose.yml` file in the root of the main Reaction project repo, you can start all necessary services in Docker containers by running:
+Thanks to the Dockerfiles and `docker-compose.yml` file in the root of the main demand project repo, you can start all necessary services in Docker containers by running:

 ```bash
 docker-compose up -d